- THE HUMAN CONDITION

 Before going into depth regarding Alzheimer’s, I want to provide you with a brief history of the condition.
 Hopefully you will learn some of the things that I have become familiar with.
 First, I would like to point out the fact that the moniker “Alzheimer’s Disease” or AD is used loosely to describe this condition and most age-related dementias.
 It is a name that is easy to remember… In point of fact, until recently, Alzheimer’s disease could not positively be identified until after death, when its specific microscopic features can be viewed.
 However, new tests that reveal key components are changing that.
 Regardless, the progression and treatment of the disease is essentially the same for all age-related dementias.

-Note: I am going to make use of a new tool I have not used before in my newsletters.
 It is my experience that some people want to learn everything they can about Alzheimer’s.
 To make this possible, I have embedded hyperlinks in the body of the text, indicated by a heavy underline.
-By clicking on the underline it will reveal an orange link where the cursor becomes a finger.
-By clicking on the underlined section, you will be taken to a different site.
-These are usually authoritative sites such as NIH.
-When finished reading, just click on the tab at the top of the page and you will be returned to my newsletter.
-ALSO, this will be a long newsletter.
-As a result, depending on your email provider, it may be shortened (truncated).
-If the newsletter is truncated you can click on "view entire message" and you will be able to view the entire post.
-You can always find any missing text or graphics at AlfredDGranite.substack.com.
+By hovering over the underline with your cursor it will reveal a blue link where the cursor becomes a finger.
+By clicking on the blue section, you will be taken to a different site.
+(Sometimes this is automatic) These are usually authoritative sites such as NIH.
+When you finish reading, just close the tab at the top of the page and you will be returned to the chapter.

 Amyloid-β (Aβ) peptides can form protease-resistant aggregates within and outside of neurons.
 Accumulation of these aggregates is a hallmark of Alzheimer's disease (AD) neuropathology and contributes to devastating cognitive deficits associated with this disorder.
 The healthy human brain contains tens of billions of neurons—specialized cells that process and transmit information via electrical and chemical signals.
 They send messages between different parts of the brain, and from the brain to the muscles and organs of the body.
 Alzheimer’s disease disrupts this communication among neurons, resulting in loss of function and cell death.